If you have a quick scan around your office right now, how clean does it look?

-You can use this link to get the full text, but we’ll save you some trouble when it comes to office cleanliness.
+You can use the link above to get the full document, but we’ll save you some trouble when it comes to office cleanliness.
 The act basically states that employers are legally bound to ensure that employees are looked after at work and cleanliness of the workplace would come under this.

 Cleanliness falls under health and safety because not maintaining this can lead to a range of different problems.
 This can include employee’s becoming ill due to hygiene issues or tripping over objects left lying around in an untidy environment.

 So, let’s look at how you can keep certain parts of the office clean.